smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * **\| GENERIC-EXTRA-HEADER-FLAGS \|**

-  where GENETIC-EXTRA-HEADER-FLAGS is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-HEADER list, bits[1..3] equal to 3-bit constant GENERIC_EXTRA_HEADER_FLAGS, bit[4] being IS-PROBE flag, and bits [5..] reserved (MUST be zeros).
+  where GENETIC-EXTRA-HEADER-FLAGS is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-HEADER list, bits[1..3] equal to 3-bit constant GENERIC_EXTRA_HEADER_FLAGS, bit[4] being IS-PROBE flag, bit [5] being TARGET-COLLECT-LAST-HOPS (this bit MUST NOT be set for any packet except for Samp-From-Santa-Data-Packet), and bits [6..] reserved (MUST be zeros).

 * **\| TOSANTA-EXTRA-HEADER-LAST-INCOMING-HOP \|**

   where TOSANTA-EXTRA-HEADER-FLAGS is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-HEADER list, bits[1..3] equal to 3-bit constant TOSANTA_EXTRA_HEADER_LAST_INCOMING_HOP, and bits [5..] being node id.
 This extra header MUST NOT be present for Samp-Unicast-Data-Packets.
+There can be multiple TOSANTA-EXTRA-HEADER-LAST-INCOMING-HOP extra headers within single packet.

 If Target-Address is Root (i.e. =0), it MUST NOT contain VIA fields within; in addition, if Target-Address is Root (i.e. =0), the packet MUST NOT have BACKWARD-GUARANTEED-DELIVERY flag set.